 College Station, Texas

 Since it officially became a team in 1993, the Texas A&M women’s soccer team has consistently proven itself a force to be reckoned with in both the NCAA and the Southeastern Conference (SEC).
 The Aggies have appeared in the NCAA Women’s Soccer Championships a whopping 23 times — every single year since 1995.
-Of those 23 appearances, the women have made the Round of 16 14 times, and the quarterfinals six times.
+Of those 23 appearances, the women have made the Round of 16 14 times and the quarterfinals six times.
 Aggie players have been named All-American athletes 19 different times and Big 12 Player of the Year three times.
-Long-time G. Guerrieri has been named Big 12 Coach of the Year twice.
+Long-time head coach G Guerrieri has been named Big 12 Coach of the Year twice.